texta-tk/texta-tk.github.io/source/gui.rst

 Tagger operates on saved searches and uses machine learning.
 We can create a new Tagger model by clicking on the '+CREATE' button in the bottom-left.
 Then we must choose the name for the new Tagger (*Description*) and the fields the model learns from.
 If we choose two, the fields are just concatenated together before the learning process.
 One field is also enough.
 Usually lemmatized texts are preferred, especially with morphologically complex languages, because it increases the frequency of some words (*eaten*, *eats* and *ate* will change to it's lemma *eat* and are dealt as one word).

 If we leave *Query* empty, it will take all data in the active project as a input.
-We can also use :ref:`saved searches <savedsearches>` as our desired input.
+We can also use saved searches as our desired input.
 This input will be our positive examples - later on we want to tag data similar to this one.

 By setting these three, we can now train a classifier.
 However, we can also fine-tune the classifier by changing additional parameters such as
 Feature Extraction (Hashing Vectorizer, Count Vectorizer, Tfldf Vectorizer - read more about them `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_) and Classifier Model (`Logistic Regression <https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_, `LinearSVC <https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html>`_).
 We might get an error with LinearSVC in case we don't have enough data in the search.